Volunteer for Summit

 The rules governing New Jersey's courts permit municipal courts to refer minor neighborhood and domestic disputes to a community disputes committee for mediation.
 This reduces the burden on the municipal court because it permits disputes to be settled without the formality of judicial proceedings.
 Typical cases include simple assault, trespass, noise complaints, harassment, animal complaints, and malicious destruction of property.
 Because mediation replaces a formal court appearance, it is essential that the mediators attend all sessions.

-Serves in an advisory capacity concerning goals, objectives, plans and programs of the Department of Community Programs.
+The board, established by ordinance in 2007, serves in an advisory capacity to the Mayor and the Common Council concerning goals, objectives, plans and programs of the Department of Community Programs.
 The board consists of at least 9 and no more than 11 voting members appointed by the Mayor with the advice and consent of Council.

 Education, Board of